 Generally you can store focaccia in a plastic bag at room temperature.
 Because of the feta cheese on this version, I like to keep it in the refrigerator instead.
 You can reheat focaccia in a 350 degree F oven for about 10 minutes.

-How to make homemade Easy Focaccia with Strawberries and Feta:
+How to make Easy Focaccia with Strawberries and Feta:

 - This bread dough doesn’t require any kneading at all, just mix it together with a dough whisk or a wooden spoon until the flour is all hydrated – this takes a couple full minutes of stirring to get it all combined.

 - The feta does get a bit browned and the edges get a bit crisp in the oven – if you prefer it to stay soft you can sprinkle it on after the focaccia is baked instead, or with about 5 minutes left in the bake time.

-Here are some more great bread recipes for you: Soft Flatbread, Icelandic Brown Bread, and Homemade Cream Biscuits.
+Here are some more great bread recipes for you:

 I’ve also shared this Easy Focaccia with Strawberries and Feta recipe over on Food Fanatic.